 We maintain accreditation for certain of our health plans and/or departments from NCQA, the Accreditation Association for Ambulatory Health Care (AAAHC), and/or URAC.
-Certain commercial businesses, such as those impacted by a third-party labor agreement or those where a request is made by the employer, may require or prefer accredited health plans.

 NCQA reviews our compliance based on standards for quality improvement, population health management, credentialing, utilization management, network management, and member experience.
-We have achieved and maintained NCQA accreditation in many of our commercial, Medicare and Medicaid markets for HMO, POS, and PPO products, and our wellness program, Go365.
+We have achieved and maintained NCQA health plan accreditation in many of our Medicare and Medicaid markets.
 Humana's pharmacy organization is accredited by URAC.